mustafalail/TPV-Tool/README.md

 <p align="center"><b>Choose Input Model File Window</b></p>

 ### 4. Specifying TOCL Temporal Properties.
-The second input necessary is a TOCL temporal property.
+The second input necessary for TPV is a TOCL temporal property to be checked.
 A user can input a property in three different ways.

 1. Using a prespecified TOCL property saved in a .tocl file.
 2. Specifying a TOCL property manually from scratch.
 3. Using the specification patterns to specify a propety.

-We show how to specify a property using the three ways.
+We show how to specify a property using the above three ways.
 The first is inputting a .tocl file containing a TOCL property (TPV Main Window, 2).
 Click *Select*, which opens a window that asks for a .tocl file.

 <p align="center">